Linknest/linknest-cli/readme.md

 linknest
 ```

 And then just follow the instructions.
 Ex.
 Type ``urban/books`` to get all links in collection [Books](https://linknest.com/urban/books/).

-💪 Protip: If you use iTerm you can cmd+click the urls!